 Flash proxies are a new way of providing access to a censorship circumvention system such as Tor.
 A flash proxy is a miniature proxy that runs in a web browser.
 It checks for clients that need access, then conveys data between them and a Tor relay.

 Tor has bridge relays, but in some cases even these can be blocked despite the fact that their addresses are handed out only a few at a time.
 The purpose of this project is to create many, generally ephemeral bridge IP addresses, with the goal of outpacing a censor's ability to block them.
 Rather than increasing the number of bridges at static addresses, we aim to make existing bridges reachable by a larger and changing pool of addresses.

-Copy and paste this HTML into your page.
+Copy and paste this HTML into your web site or blog.
 An example is at the bottom of this page.

-cookierequiredparameter.
-If a user has selected "no," they will never be a proxy, regardless of the presence of
+user has selected "no," they will never be a proxy, regardless of the

 <iframe src="//crypto.stanford.edu/flashproxy/embed.html?cookierequired" width="80" height="15" frameborder="0" scrolling="no"></iframe>

 Customize your Wikipedia skin to include a flash proxy badge.

 This paper contains a fuller description of the system and the results of performance experiments.